What Is a Portfolio in PropWise?

 - Sharing & access - The buyer email determines who can view the portfolio

-- Collaboration – Buyers can review properties and give feedback without seeing your private notes
+- Collaboration - Buyers can review properties and provide feedback without accessing your private notes

-- Organization – Properties, documents, and decisions stay tied to the right context
+- Organization - Properties, documents, and decisions remain tied to the appropriate context

 - Scalability - Multiple portfolios prevent cross-contamination between buyer goals